biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

     </div>
   </div>
 </div>

 <!-- Posterior Probability Output -->
 <div class="bndiscdemo-output">
   Posterior Probability: <span id="posterior-prob-value"> - </span>
 </div>

-<p>You can play around with the sliders above to compute the posterior probability of a person having the disease when the test comes out positive or negative.
-Answer the following questions using the interactive demo to get an intuitive understanding of Baye's rule.</p>
+You can play around with the sliders above to compute the posterior probability of a person having the disease when the test comes out positive or negative.
+Answer the following questions using the interactive demo to get an intuitive understanding of Baye's rule.
 <div class="question-box">
 <ol class="question">
   <li>When does the posterior probability equal the prior probability?
 Can you explain why is so?</li>
   <li>When does the test result perfectly correlate with disease status? i.e., testing positive confirms the disease and vice versa.
 What about the other way around?
 Positive test implies no disease, and vice versa.</li>
 </ol>
 </div>

-<p>Baye's rule can be used to update to obtain the full posterior probability distribution of a random variable we care interested in given some evidence.
+Baye's rule can be used to update to obtain the full posterior probability distribution of a random variable we care interested in given some evidence.
 Suppose you find a coin on the street and we want to know if this is a fair coin.
 The coin looks like most coins so you believe that this coin is likely to be a fair coin, with the following prior probability distribution for the parameter $p$ - the probability of the coin landing heads up.
 Notice, here that $p$ is itself a random variable because of our uncertainity about its exact value.
 All we know is that its value is between 0 and 1.
 The Beta function is used to model the prior distribution of the parameter $p$.
 The Beta distribution is a continuous probability distribution defined on the interval $[0, 1]$.
 The Beta distribution is defined by two parameters $\alpha$ and $\beta$, which allow one to control the shape of the distribution.
 We toss the coin twenty times and depending on the number of head observed from this experiment, the posterior distribution changes.
-The following interactive demo shows how the prior (light red) and posterior (blue) distribution of the parameter $p$ changes as we observe more heads.</p>
+The following interactive demo shows how the prior (light red) and posterior (blue) distribution of the parameter $p$ changes as we observe more heads.

 <div class="container" id="bayesrule-coin-demo">
     <!-- Left: Controls -->
     <div class="controls">